prasannax1/starships/README.md

 The F class is a dedicated escort vessel for the Atlas group.

-It is comparable to a *Defiant* in size and function and is built with two aims in mind:
+It is comparable to a *Saber* in size and function and is built with two aims in mind:
 1. Fit in the space between the nacelles of the E-class
 2. Not win any beauty contests